appspector/Tracer/README.md

 # Tracer
 This repo contains example project and custom Xcode Instruments package for opentracing-like inspection of any activities in your iOS/macOS app.

+## Requirements
+`os_signpost` API is available starting from iOS 12 and macOS 10.14.
+To install custom package you need Xcode 10.

 ## Installation
 To add the package to your Instruments you have to download it from the Releases, extract, doubleclick and install.
 After that it will appear in the list of instruments.
 Unfortunately there is no way to install andupdate it automatically.